Root Canal Therapy in Sterling Heights, MI

 The cost of root canal therapy varies from person to person depending on your specific needs and the details of the procedure.
 Insurance may cover a portion of the expenses.
 We recommend contacting your provider for a better understanding of your specific coverage.

-For a better understanding of the cost, schedule a consultation with Dr. Johnson by calling
+For a better understanding of the cost, schedule a consultation with Dr. Ahmed by calling

 (586) 939-5151.
-During the consultation, she’ll review your oral health and create a customized treatment plan that will include a detailed list of pricing.
+During the consultation, he’ll review your oral health and create a customized treatment plan that will include a detailed list of pricing.

 Infection Stops Here

-Dr. Johnson wants her patients to thrive and smile without pain.
+Dr. Ahmed wants his patients to thrive and smile without pain.
 If you need root canal therapy, contact our office by calling (586) 939-5151 and we’ll do everything we can to save your tooth so you can enjoy a lifetime of healthy smiles.